The ‘Norwegian Method’ Of Endurance Training, Explained

 A person running on a treadmill.

-These Norwegian lactate threshold workouts are intended to be run at an intensity that falls between the first and second lactate thresholds.
+These Norwegian lactate threshold workouts are intended to be run at a higher intensity that falls between the first and second lactate thresholds.

-Norwegian model training experts say that this lactate threshold range usually corresponds to lactate levels between 2.0 and 4.5 mmol/L, with the target of most coaches implementing the Norwegian model of training with their athletes hovering right around a blood lactate of 3.0 mmol/L.
+Norwegian model training experts say that this lactate threshold range usually corresponds to lactate levels between 2.0 and 4.5 mmol/L, with the target hovering right around a blood lactate of 3.0 mmol/L.

 Therefore, the lactate threshold workouts with the Norwegian method of training are done a little below the athlete’s critical speed.

-The reason that this specific blood lactate level has been selected and used for the Norwegian approach to endurance training is that it is thought to be hard enough to induce improvement in aerobic fitness, anaerobic fitness, and the anaerobic threshold and lactate threshold, without significantly increasing recovery time.
+This specific blood lactate level has been selected because it is thought to be hard enough to induce improvement in aerobic fitness, anaerobic fitness, the anaerobic threshold, and the lactate threshold without significantly increasing recovery time.1Burnley, M., Vanhatalo, A., & Jones, A. M. (2012).
+Distinct profiles of neuromuscular fatigue during muscle contractions below and above the critical torque in humans.
+Journal of Applied Physiology113(2), 215–223. https://doi.org/10.1152/japplphysiol.00022.2012

-The Norwegian method lactate threshold workouts are typically done on a treadmill, not only because this makes blood lactate testing easier, but also because using a treadmill makes it easier to control your pace without having variations in the terrain.
+The Norwegian method lactate threshold training sessions are typically done on a treadmill instead of outside, not only because this makes blood lactate testing easier, but also because using a treadmill makes it easier to control your pace without having variations in the terrain.

-Furthermore, all of the Norwegian method lactate workouts are interval-based lactate threshold runs rather than continuous tempo runs
+Furthermore, all Norwegian method lactate workouts are interval-based lactate threshold runs rather than continuous tempo runs

 The rest periods allow the body time to buffer and clear some of the acidic buildup, maximizing your training volume done within the lactate threshold zone without crossing over into the anaerobic zone and needing to end the workout early.